Annie-Huang/react-conway-game-of-life/README.md

 ## How to install and run
 - For installation, run `npm install`
 - To run the program, `npm run start`
+- To run the test, `npm run test`
+- To run the test with coverage, `npm run coverage` Coverage report is in:
+<react-conway-game-of-life>\coverage\lcov-report\index.html

 ## Program explain